European ‘star survey’ reveals celestial treasure trove - NewsBreak

 European ‘star survey’ reveals celestial treasure trove

-The European Space Agency (ESA) has released a trove of data on almost two billion stars in the Milky Way, collected by its Gaia mission in an effort to create the most accurate and complete map of our galaxy.
+BERLIN (AP) — The European Space Agency has released a trove of data on almost 2 billion stars in the Milky Way, collected by its Gaia mission in an effort to create the most accurate and complete map of our galaxy.

 Astronomers hope to use the data to understand better how stars are born and die, and how the Milky Way evolved over billions of years.